 Abraham Abulafia: The Ecstatic Kabbalist

 At age thirty, the Kabbalist Abraham Abulafia experienced a prophetic vision commanding him to meet with the pope with the purpose of converting him to Judaism.
-The year was 1270 AD.
+The year was 1270 CE.
 From the moment of revelation until his death in late 1291 or the beginning of 1292, Abulafia wrote close to fifty original works.
-Alongside his commentaries—among them a commentary on Maimonides’ Guide for the Perplexed—Abulafia devoted most of his writing to the compilation of several instruction manuals on how to achieve prophecy and complete devotion to God.
+Alongside his commentaries — among them a commentary on Maimonides’ Guide for the Perplexed — Abulafia devoted most of his writing to the compilation of several instruction manuals on how to achieve prophecy and complete devotion to God.

 It is doubtful whether we can replicate the specific techniques suggested by Abulafia and attempted by Gershom Scholem in Munich.
-However, since Abulafia’s Kabbalistic method is systematic and orderly, we can sketch the main process at its center, as interpreted by the Kabbalah scholar Moshe Idel.
+However, since Abulafia’s Kabbalistic method is systematic and orderly, we can sketch the main process at its core, as interpreted by Kabbalah scholar Moshe Idel.

 The practitioner is then required to recite aloud the resulting four tables.
 This part of the practice is more complicated.
 First the prophesier must sing all of the combinations with their various vocalizations.
 Abulafia believed that, like music, combinations of Hebrew letters can stir the soul.
 The melody, when applied to the letter combinations, ensures that the power of the names spreads through the body, the musical vibrations accentuating and strengthening the sacred utterances.